 The same goes for using your competitor’s keyword analysis.
 Think about it this way – over the course of a year, your competitors may launch two new products that are in direct competition with yours.
 But if you weren’t monitoring their keywords on a regular basis, then you might not know that their website is performing better for those keywords than yours is.
 Continued monitoring of their keyword and SEO efforts will not only help you with your own but also keeps your eyes open to what their businesses are doing within the industry.

 If you’re searching for a successful competitor keyword analysis, then you need to remember these things:

 - Your keyword strategy is ongoing and never set in stone

 - Continued monitoring is key to your success

 - Always optimize your website’s SEO to allow keyword strategies to succeed

-Your website’s design and layout is a fundamental part of your overall SEO strategy and is also a crucial part of your keyword strategy success .
-It doesn’t matter how informative or revolutionary your competitor keyword analysis is, if the rest of your SEO strategy is failing.
-You must align your competitor keyword analysis and SEO strategy in order to yeild good results.
+Your website’s design and layout are a fundamental part of your overall SEO strategy and are also a crucial part of your keyword strategy success.
+It doesn’t matter how informative or revolutionary your competitor’s keyword analysis is if the rest of your SEO strategy is failing.
+You must align your competitor’s keyword analysis and SEO strategy in order to yield good results.